The Parent PLUS Loan

 The PLUS Loan is a credit-based loan.
-This means that even though a student may be awarded a PLUS Loan as part of their award package, the borrower must have his/her credit approved.
+This means that even though a student may be awarded a PLUS Loan as part of their award package, the borrower must have his or her credit approved.
 Parent PLUS Loan credit decisions are based on adverse credit.

-The PLUS Loan is not based upon "need", but it is recommended that the student and parent complete the FAFSA to expedite the processing of the loan and to ensure that student receives consideration for all other forms of aid for which they may be eligible.
+The PLUS Loan is not based upon "need," but it is recommended that the student and parent complete the FAFSA to expedite the processing of the loan and to ensure that the student receives consideration for all other forms of aid for which he or she may be eligible.
 Repayment of the PLUS Loan begins within sixty (60) days of disbursement.
 The loan is in the parent borrower's name rather than the student's.

 For more information on the Parent Plus Loan, visit the U.S. Department of Education's website.

-- Lower interest rate than most private education loans.
+- Lower interest rate than most private educational loans.

 - Possible program incentives to lower the rate.

 - Eligibility based on review of "adverse credit" rather than "credit scoring."